betterbits/Extruder/README.md

-# Bed-Support for delta 3D printers
+# Extruder for 3D printers that use 1.75mm filament

-Designed for a Midi Kossel with 250mm diameter glass build plate.

-Should fit other delta printers using 250mm diameter build plate.

-Build instructions provided.
+Designed to use Mk7 drive gear directly driven by a NEMA 17 stepper motor.

+Loosely based on airtripper extruder.